mort666/bw-clients/libs/common/src/platform/server-notifications/README.md

 foreground service not needed anymore.
 Instead of having a whole different `ServerNotificationService` implementation we can have a new implementation of this and it can defer to the service worker for the more persistent connection but send SignalR messages through `MessageSender`.
-Since web push shouldn't have any problem of creating multiple connection per browser context this brings the solution closer to the actual problem.
+Since the browser handles the underlying connection in web push there is should be no adverse effects from just adding another `push` event listener in each context.

 ### Noop